Last updated: December 2024

 Getting an airport taxi transfer from Otopeni Airport to Bucharest city center or any part of the city is quick, convenient and reasonably priced (50 - 80 Lei or 10 - 17 Euro).
 It's a good option especially if you're after a long flight!

-A couple of years ago there were some problems with aggressive taxi drivers poaching unsuspecting tourists and charging more - but authorities have fixed this and it’s no longer the case.
+Years ago there were some problems with aggressive taxi drivers poaching unsuspecting tourists and charging more - but authorities have fixed this and it’s no longer the case.

 But even today this may happen: when you exit the arrivals hall you'll see a line of taxi cabs waiting outside with 'friendly' drivers offering their services.
 While some may be honest, it's easy for unsuspecting tourists to fall into the trap of a pirate taxi driver.
 Even so, the most they can do is rip you off for an extra 10-15 Euro...